-Israeli Government Support for the Extremist Temple Mount Movement
+Fact Sheet: Israeli Government Support for the Extremist Temple Mount Movement

 November 04, 2015 IMEU

-Notable Temple Mount Extremists in the Israeli Government
+Notable Temple Mount extremists in Israel's government

 The current Israeli government includes a number of Temple Mount extremists in senior ministerial posts who have been agitating for the imposition of Jewish-Israeli sovereignty over the Noble Sanctuary and the construction of a Jewish temple there, including: